Eastern Daily Press March 2nd, 1907

 The Anderson Brothers

-William and George Anderson were the sons of Robert Dungar Anderson and his wife Martha.
-The 1881 census captures the Anderson family comprising of Robert aged 35, wife Martha 27 and children William 7, Fanny 5, Charles 3 and two year old George living at Low Common, Great Ellingham.
+The 1881 census captures the Anderson family comprising of Robert aged 35, wife Martha 27 and children William 7, Fanny 5, Charles 3 and two year old George, living at Low Common, Great Ellingham.

-The census also tells us where each member of the family was born: Robert D Anderson in Rainham (or Raynham), Norfolk, Martha in Hingham, William in Titteshall and the remainder of the children in Deopham.
+The census also tells us where each member of the family was born: Robert D Anderson in Rainham (or Raynham), Norfolk, Martha in Hingham, William in Titteshall, and the remainder of the children in Deopham.

 Ten years later, the 1891 census shows the family living at ‘Cockles House’ the Street in Great Ellingham.
-‘The Street’ was an area to the northern end of Long Street/Town Green and may have encompassed part of what we today know as Chequers Lane and Church Street.
+‘The Street’ was an area to the northern end of Long Street/Town Green and encompassed part of what we today know as Chequers Lane and Church Street.

 The family is also using the surname ‘Anderson Dungar’.

-By 1901, the Anderson Dungar family are using the name ‘Dungar’.
-The census reveals 54 year old Robert Dungar with his 48 year old wife Martha and children George 21, Maria 19, John 17, and Richard 9 together with grandchildren, May aged 8 and one year old Henry, living in Town Green.
-I suspect that the family may not have moved house since 1891 and that it is just the description of the place they are living which has changed.
+The census reveals 54 year old Robert Dungar with his 48 year old wife Martha and children George 21, Maria 19, John 17, and Richard 9, together with grandchildren, May aged 8 and one year old Henry, living in Town Green.

 George and William were using the surname ‘Anderson’ when they appeared before the Magistrates in 1907.

-In 1911, Robert Anderson Dungar, now widowed and aged 65, is living alone in Town Green.
-Son William, now married and aged 37, is using the surname ‘Anderson’ and living at Low Common, Deopham with his wife Lucy.
+In 1911, Robert Anderson Dungar, widowed and aged 65, is living alone in Town Green.
+Son William, married and aged 37, is using the surname ‘Anderson’ and living at Low Common, Deopham with his wife Lucy.

 Alias Surnames

-It is not unusual to come across the use of alias surnames in family history.
-Here, we have two examples: the ‘Hoy’ family was also known as ‘Lee’ and the ‘Anderson’ family was also known as ‘Dungar’ and ‘Anderson Dungar’.
+Here, we have two examples: the ‘Hoy’ family was also known as ‘Lee’ and the ‘Anderson’ family also used the names ‘Dungar’ and ‘Anderson Dungar’.

 The adoption of a particular surname could be an indication of an illegitimate birth further back in the family history.
-However there can be other reasons.
-Sometimes persons assumed a particular surname to keep the surname ‘alive’ and, perhaps, in order to take an inheritance.
-It was also common for young children brought up by their mother and a step-father (their own father having died), to assume the step-father’s surname.
-Without in-depth research into each of these two families (and this is not my intention here), we cannot be sure why each of these two families assumed alias surnames during their lives.
+However, there can be other reasons.
+Sometimes a particular surname was used (or legally adopted) to keep the surname ‘alive’ and/or perhaps, to take an inheritance.

 Sources: